KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu.rst

    Kdenlive Media Browser widget

 The Media Browser allows you to easily navigate your file system and add clips to your project.
-For more details refer to the :ref:`Media Browser <media_browser>` section of this documentation.
+For more details refer to the :doc:`Media Browser </project_and_asset_management/media_browser>` section of this documentation.

 .. rst-class:: clear-both